Warehouse Robotic Systems

 Warehouse robotic systems represent the dawn of what can be called the fourth industrial revolution.
 Today’s technology brings a boom in collaborative robots and autonomous mobile robots (AMR) that work seamlessly with the human workforce to increase efficiency and flexibility.
 Global estimates predict a whopping 1.3 million increase in industrial robots in 2018.

-Amazon is credited as a pioneer in using warehouse robotics as early as 2011.
+Amazon is credited as a pioneer in using warehouse robotic systems as early as 2011.
 At the time, the retail giant used 1,300 Kiva Systems’ robots.
 In 2012, the company bought Kiva Systems for $775 million and rebranded it as Amazon Robotics.
-Soon the company discontinued its sale of robotic systems and decided to use all products internally.
+Soon the company discontinued its sale of warehouse robotic systems and decided to use all products internally.
 Today, it runs over 30,000 robots in its fulfillment centers.
 The void left by Amazon Robotics was quickly filled by startups that made new robotic systems for sale to help serve the emerging market.

 Five Types of Warehouse Robotic Systems